SolicenTEAM/KismetEditor/README.md

 [**Englsih**](/README.md) | [**Русский**](./docs/ru/README.ru.md)

 KissE is a script/tool for processing and modifying (EX_String Const) inside the [Unreal Enigne](https://www.unrealengine.com/) Kismet bytecode.
 It allows you to both get all available for extraction strings (EX_StringConst) and replace them with (EX_UnicodeStringConst) by changing the instruction itself inside the bytecode.

+[UAssetAPI](https://github.com/atenfyr/UAssetAPI) code is used to extract and insert a text strings into files.

 Key features of kissE:
 - Allows you to extract (EX_StringConst) bytecode as string to a CSV file.